Wordius/zola-publishink/content/privacy/index.md

 ## Your data

 I tried to avoid using any Javascript at all, but this site serves up one piece of JS from Usermaven.
 User data protection is ensured through Usermaven’s stringent, [privacy-first policies](https://usermaven.com/privacy).
+Usermaven uses cookie-less tracking to prioritise user privacy.

 ## Web fonts